Norman Kaye: Teaching

-Actor
+Acting

+With a passion for acting, Kaye began his career playing minor unpaid roles in small theatres, when television was still in its infancy.
+He did not however start acting full time until he was in his forties.

-As an actor, he was strongly associated with the films of Paul Cox, appearing in 16 of them.
-He had small roles in Cox's Illuminations (1976) and Kostas (1979), and shared the lead with Wendy Hughes in Cox's 1982 film Lonely Hearts and the lead in Man of Flowers (1983), for which he won an AFI Award.
-He appeared in minor roles in many subsequent Cox films including Innocence (2000).
-Other films in which he appeared included Mad Dog Morgan, Turtle Beach, Oscar and Lucinda and Moulin Rouge!.
-He also wrote a number of film scores.
+In 1967, Kaye met director Paul Cox, who at the time was a photographer, taking production stills at St Martin's Theatre.
+He ended up appearing in 16 of Cox's films, beginning with small roles in Illuminations (1975) and Kostas (1979), before sharing the lead with Wendy Hughes in Cox's 1982 film Lonely Hearts which saw him nominated for an AFI Award.
+He also played the lead in Man of Flowers (1983), this time winning an AFI Award.
+He appeared in minor roles in many subsequent Cox films, including Innocence (2000).

+Other early films in which Kaye appeared included Mad Dog Morgan (1976) and Inside Looking Out (1977), His film career continued in the 1980s with roles in Buddies (1983) and Unfinished Business (1986).
+In 1987, he appeared in mystery horror Frenchman’s Farm with John Meillon and comedy Hungry Heart alongside Nick Carrafa before acting in drama film Boundaries of the Heart opposite Wendy Hughes the following year..
+He also appeared in the 1988 documentary Vincent – The Life and Death of Vincent Van Gogh with Gabi Trsek.

+Kaye appeared in film roles well into the 1990s, with Turtle Beach (1992), western Broken Highway (1993) and Exile (1994) both with Aden Young and Bad Boy Bubby (1993) and Lust and Revenge (1996), both alongside Nicholas Hope.
+In 1997, he appeared in Oscar and Lucinda with Cate Blanchett and Baz Luhrmann’s musical epic Moulin Rouge!
+(2001), opposite Nicole Kidman and Ewan McGregor.

+Kaye's television credits included medical drama The Flying Doctors, cult prison drama Prisoner, police procedural series Homicide, crime drama Wildside and miniseries Power Without Glory, based on the historical novel by Frank Hardy.

+He also wrote the scores for many films, including Lonely Hearts and the Burton Pugach documentary Crazy Love (2007).

 Kaye is the subject of Cox's biographical film The Remarkable Mr Kaye (2005), a tribute to their long standing friendship and working relationship.

-Illness
+Personal life and death

-Norman Kaye was diagnosed with Alzheimer's disease prior to 1997.
+Kaye was diagnosed with Alzheimer's disease prior to 1997.
 His inability to memorise scripts for the film Innocence led to the end of his collaboration with Paul Cox, as well as the end of his career in 2004.
 Kaye was in the advanced stage of the disease at the time of his death in Sydney on 28 May 2007.
-He had enjoyed a 35-year relationship with the opera director Elke Neidhardt, and she was at his side at his death.
+He had enjoyed a 35-year relationship with the opera director Elke Neidhardt, and she was by his side at his death.

 Legacy

-In 2007 a retrospective CD The Remarkable Norman Kaye was issued by Move Records.
+In 2007 a retrospective CD, The Remarkable Norman Kaye, was issued by Move Records.